Pioner (video game)

-Pioner (stylized in all caps) is an upcoming open-world first-person shooter video game developed by GFAGames for Linux, PlayStation 5, Windows, and Xbox Series X/S. The game is set on a post-apocalyptic Soviet-era island.
+Pioner (stylized in all caps) is an upcoming open-world first-person shooter video game developed by GFAGames.
+The game was released into early access via Steam for Linux and Windows on December 16, 2025, with versions for PlayStation 5 and Xbox Series X/S planned at a later date.
+The game is set on a post-apocalyptic Soviet-era island.

 Development

 The game has been developed by the studio GFAGames since its founding in 2021.
 As of 2023, 100 people were involved in the creation of Pioner.
 The game was developed with Unreal Engine 4.

 Beta testing is planned before the game's release.
 In November 2021, Tencent acquired a minority stake in GFAGames, and a month later the co-owner of GFAGames announced that the game would be released in 2022.
 The release was eventually delayed indefinitely.

 A year later, in November 2024, GFA Games began accepting applications for the game's closed beta testing.
 As of January 2025, the game was wishlisted by over 100,000 Steam users.

 Pioner will be distributed on a buy-to-play model.